Sacraments

 To begin the registration process please click on the picture!

-The new diocesan website dedicated to fostering priestly vocations, www.dolpriest.ca,
+The diocesan website dedicated to fostering priestly vocations, www.dolpriest.ca,

-The hope of this site is that it will lead young men who are discerning the priesthood to discover the gift of their vocation, and offer them resources that are relevant to their experience.
+This site hopes that it will lead young men who are discerning the priesthood to discover the gift of their vocation and offer them resources that are relevant to their experience.
 The site is regularly updated by Fr.
 Danny Santos, Director of Vocations and Seminarians.

 A woman who enters consecrated life chooses to deepen her baptismal commitment by taking vows which emphasize the values of prayer, loving service, and simple living in community with others.
 Consecrated women serve the Church and community in many ways, including: youth ministry, homeless and hungry, battered women, education, healthcare, family life and parish pastoral ministry.
 Some Sisters are totally dedicated to the contemplative life.